centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 #### Define the type of the field

-Now you need to define the type of the argument you previously set.
+Now you need to define the type of the argument you previously added.
 As you have added custom fields, the argument should have the **custom** type.

 1. In the **Common** section, click **+Add a new entry** in the **Lists** parameter.
 2. Following our example, enter: